SohaT7/Image_Classification/README.md

 Activation function ReLu (Rectified Linear Unit) is used in our models for it doe snot activate all neurons at the same time and thus prevents the exponential growth in computation required otherwise to operate the network model.
 A Softmax function is used as the activation function for our dense (output) layer for it returns probabilities instead of logits, i.e. it returns a value between 0 and 1 against each class instead of a value between positive infinity to negative infinity.
 "Epochs" are the number of complete passes through the training dataset.
 "Batch size" is the number of samples processed before the model is updated.
 We use 20 epochs and 32 as the batch size for our models here.

+#### Compiling Models:
 After a model has been built by adding layers to it, it is then compiled by specifying the optimizer, loss function, and metrics for the model.
 An Optimizer determines how the model is updated based on the data provided and its loss function.Adam Optimizer, one of the most popular optimizers, is used in our models here.
 A loss function measures how accurate the model is during training.
-Since we are dealing with a classificaiton problem and have 2 or more labeled classes (we have 10 classes), we will be using the ""Sparse Categorical Crossentropy" as the loss function.
+Since we are dealing with a classificaiton problem and have 2 or more labeled classes (we have 10 classes), we will be using the "Sparse Categorical Crossentropy" as the loss function.
 Metrics monitor the datasets.
 The 'accuracy' metric calculates how often the predicted label equals the actual label.

+#### Model Architectures:
 The model architecture for the the Deep Neural Network with a Dropout layer (dnnd), Convolutional Neural Network (cnn), and Deep Convolutional Neural Network (dcnn) is shown below respectively:

 <img style="width:60%" alt="dndd_summ" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/dnnd_summ.png">